Exposición Centroamericana: Costa Rica pavilion

 Costa Rica sent four delegation members: Luis Loria was in charge of the Costa Rican educative system; by then, Costa Rica already had a system that for two hundred and fifty thousand inhabitants had three hundred and sixty six public schools, which served ten thousand and three hundred children turning it in the most illustrated country in Latin America at the time.

 Anastasio Alfaro, San José National Museum director at the time, was in charge of the Zoology display.
 Alfaro had already been in charge of Costa Rica's pavilions in Madrid (Historical American Exposition) and Chicago Expos.
 Carlos Bolio Tinoco was the president of the delegation, and was the San José governor at the time.

-Royal British Navy Imperiéuse cruise visit
+Royal British Navy Imperieuse cruise visit

 The United Kingdom sent admiral Leger Bury Palliser to give his respect in the name of the crown to the Guatemalan government.
 The British colony in Guatemala gave a grand ball in their honor in the "Club Guatemalteco".
 In charge of the celebrations were Stanley MacNider, in charge of the telegraph installations in Guatemala, consul J. Frederick Roberts -who had distinguished service with the Royal Army in Africa- and second consul Carlos Fleischmann.